UltraStar-Deluxe/format/spec.md

 >
 > Freestyle notes are standardized in version 0.2.0 of this specification.

 A freestyle note is indicated by the note type `F` (the letter F, `%x46`).
 Similar to rap notes, freestyle notes do not carry pitch information.
-Additionally game implementations MUST NOT award points for freestyle notes.
+Additionally, game implementations MUST NOT award points for freestyle notes.

 ### 3.2.
 End-of-Phrase Markers